opencontainers/runc/config-linux.md

 **`seccomp`** (object, OPTIONAL)

-The following parameters can be specified to setup seccomp:
+The following parameters can be specified to set up seccomp:

 * **`defaultAction`** *(string, REQUIRED)* - the default action for seccomp.
 Allowed values are the same as `syscalls[].action`.